Adina Bar-Shalom

 in the Orthodox Jewish community.
 She was awarded the Israel Prize for lifetime achievement and special contribution to society in 2014.
+A daughter of Ovadia Yosef, she is a member of the prominent Yosef family.

 Biography

 Adina Yosef (Bar-Shalom) was born in Jerusalem, the eldest daughter of Rabbi Ovadia Yosef and Margalit Fattal.
 From age 3 to 6, she lived in Cairo, Egypt, where her father served as deputy chief rabbi.
 She is a graduate of the Bais Yaakov girls' school network.
 As a teenager, she studied tailoring at a Bais Yaakov professional institution.

 At eighteen, she married Rabbi Ezra Bar-Shalom, then taught sewing, and opened a fellowship for young brides for several years.
 In 1975, she began to study fashion design at the Shenkar College of Engineering and Design, after her husband and her father had opposed her plans to study psychology at a university.